Rakvere: Ethnicity

+Religion

+The religious demographic profile of Rakvere, according to the 2021 Estonian census, is secular, with the majority of residents identifying as religiously unaffiliated.
+Specifically, unaffiliated individuals constitute 83.2 percent of the city's population, making them the largest demographic group.
+Among those who do practice a faith, Christianity represents the primary religion, led by Lutherans at 8.5 percent and Orthodox Christians at 4.0 percent.
+Other Christian denominations comprise a minor share of 1.8 percent, while individuals belonging to other faiths or those with unknown religious statuses account for the remaining 2.5 percent of the local population.

 Landmarks

 Rakvere Castle (Linnus)

 The oldest known archeological traces of the ancient fortress on Rakvere's Vallimägi hill date from the 5th and 6th centuries.
 Throughout the ages, Rakvere Castle has belonged to Danish kings, knight-monks of the Livonian Order, and the Swedish and Polish states.
-During the Polish-Swedish War of 1600-1629, the castle was partly blown up by Polish troops in 1605, and, later, by the Swedish army.
+During the Polish-Swedish War of 1600-1629, the castle was partly blown up by Polish troops in 1605 and later by the Swedish army.
 The castle has lain in ruins ever since.